anshuman008/Coinflict.fun-kit/README.md

 # coinflict-kit

-A TypeScript SDK for [coinflict.fun](https://coinflict.fun) - A Solana token launchpad platform.
+A TypeScript SDK for [coinflict.fun](https://coinflict.fun) - A Sonic and Solana token launchpad platform.

 ## Installation